-This isn’t likely to replace your digital camera (or even phone-cam) anytime soon…it’s a simplistic learning exercise and not a polished consumer item…but as the code is open source, you or others might customize it into something your regular camera can’t do.
+This isn’t likely to replace your digital camera (or even phone-cam) anytime soon…it’s a learning exercise and not a polished consumer item…but as the code is open source, you or others might customize it into something special that your regular camera can’t do.

-Raspberry Pi Camera Board.
+- Raspberry Pi Camera Board.
+Current “v2” cameras or original v1, any will do.
 For general work you’ll want the regular version.
 For special projects like security or nighttime nature photography, you can experiment with the infrared version.

 The following parts are optional:

 - A USB battery pack makes the whole camera portable.
-If using WiFi and/or a Model B Pi, you’ll want a robust battery pack that can provide 1 Amp (some are limited to 500 mA max).
+If using WiFi, you’ll want a robust battery pack that can provide 1 Amp (some are limited to 500 mA max).